mightyjoe781/smk_custom/README.md

   * `/rules` : shows rules formspec to users.
   * `/notify <name>` : notifies player with rules formspec. (requires `staff` privs)
   * Doesn't require server restart to update the rules.
+* Jail
+  * Created a new priv called `jailer` that allows a player to jail other players.

 Hacks :